 Planning - What are the coordinated plans for transporting the TD population?
 Public Information - How is public information distributed about transportation services in the community?
 Certification - How are individual certifications and registrations coordinated for local TD transportation services?

-Eligibility Records - What system is used to coordinate which individuals are eligible for special transportation services in the community?
+L Eligibility Records - What system is used to coordinate which individuals are eligible for special transportation services in the community?

 Call Intake - To what extent is transportation coordinated to ensure that a user can reach a Reservationist on the first call?

-Reservations - What is the reservation process?
+Reservationist on the first can: Reservations - What is the reservation process?
 How is the duplication of a reservation prevented?
 Trip Allocation - How is the allocation of trip requests to providers coordinated?
 Scheduling - How is the trip assignment to vehicles coordinated?

-Transport - How are the actual transportation services and modes of transportation coordinated?

-Dispatching - How is the real time communication and direction of drivers coordinated?

-General Service Monitoring - How is the overseeing of transportation operators coordinated?
+Transport - coordinated?
+How a are the actual transportation services and modes of tra nsportation Dispatching - - How is the real l time co ommunication a and direction on of d lrivers c oordina nted?
+General Service coordinated? vice N /Ionitor ring - How is the overseein ng of transpo ortation operators

-Daily Service Monitoring - How are real-time resolutions to trip problems coordinated?
+Daily Service Monit toring - - How a re real-time res olutions to trip p roblems coordi nated?

-Trip Reconciliation - How is the confirmation of official trips coordinated?

 Billing - How is the process for requesting and processing fares, payments, and reimbursements coordinated?
 Reporting - How is operating information reported, compiled, and examined?

-Cost Resources - How are costs shared between the coordinator and the operators (s) in order to reduce the overall costs of the coordinated program?
+Cost Passaurass.
+However, the should be assert in the same data as a state of the same to Cost Resources - How are costs shared between the coordinator and the operators (s) in orde to reduce the overall costs of the coordinated program?
+Cost Resources - How are costs shared between the coordinator and the operators (s) in orde to reduce the overall costs of the coordinated program?

 Information Resources - How is information shared with other organizations to ensure smooth service provision and increased service provision?
 Overall - What type of formal agreement does the CTC have with organizations, which provide transportation in the community?